denvitko/high-school/README.md

-# high-school
+# High School

-stuff done during my high school studies
+In this repository, you can find differend things I have done during my studies at high school.